Topical Cinnamon – A Home Acne Remedy That Actually Works

 Topical cinnamon can improve skin tone

-Topical cinnamon spice for acne and skin.The most interesting thing about the cinnamon spice is its complete unpredictability.
-If you’re reasonably knowledgeable about acne, you might know that ground cinnamon is one of the richest foods in antioxidants on earth, far richer than raspberries or blueberries.
-You might suspect that the antioxidants can strengthen your skin cells against free radicals, and indeed they can.
+Topical cinnamon spice for acne and skin.The most interesting thing about cinnamon is its complete unpredictability.
+If you’re reasonably knowledgeable about acne, you might know that ground cinnamon is exceptionally rich in antioxidants, far richer than raspberries or blueberries.
+You might suspect that these antioxidants can strengthen your skin cells against free radicals, and indeed they can.

-But the best study performed on the spice to date revealed that cinnamon can enhance and increase the formation of collagen proteins when applied to the skin topically.
+But the best study performed on cinnamon so far revealed that the spice could increase collagen protein formation, when applied to the skin topically.

-The study started when a gang of scientists searched for a substance in food which could revive stagnant collagen synthesis which had declined with age, in order to delay the physical symptoms of ageing.
-They quickly discovered that cinnamon extract increased the biosynthesis of collagen when applied to the skin.
+The study started when a gang of scientists searched various foods for a substance which could revive stagnant collagen synthesis in older people, in order to delay the physical symptoms of ageing.
+Somehow, the team landed on cinnamon extract, and tested it on whole human skin cells.

 The extract upregulated the protein expression of type 1 collagen, the main form used for the construction of new tissue in wound repair and for maintaining the skin’s structure (type 2 is found in joint cartilage).
 They identified the specific compound in cinnamon responsible – cinnamaldehyde.
 This substance promoted the activity of collagen by increasing the potency of insulin-like growth factor 1 (IGF-1).